williamjingjiefeng/AutoConverter/README.md

 	7.5 Loop through its FieldMappingPerformers and perform Apply() on each of them

 	Note we can't compile a field when only From() and Then() have been defined.
 We have to chain a call to To() after defining this field.
 Only
-	SourceFieldDefinition and TransformedSourceFieldDefinition have implemented IFinalFieldDefinition, which will call final.SetupStringfyFunc(stringfy).
+	SourceFieldDefinition and TransformedSourceFieldDefinition have implemented IFinalFieldDefinition, which will call final.SetupStringifyFunc(stringify).
 	Final is of type CompleteFieldMapping.